 There is still a painting of Saint Genevieve in the Panthéon of Paris, but most of its sculptures and tombs are dedicated to more recent writers, revolutionaries, inventors, and thinkers of the French republic.

-If you are interested in seeing how France celebrates its greatest minds, you will enjoy visiting the Pantheon of Paris.
-So let’s see what is there to see, shall we?
+This highly symbolic building today is how France celebrates its greatest minds.
+So let’s see what is there to see inside the Pantheon of Paris, shall we?
 Allons-y!

 Statues and Monuments